Hanover-CS/HC26-Snowden-David-Senior-Project/docs/Tutorial/Index.md

 ## Tutorial Structure

-This tutorial is divided into six progressive sections:
+This tutorial is divided into three progressive sections:

 ### [Part 1: Project Setup and Installation](part1-setup.md)
 Learn how to initialize a Node.js project, install dependencies, and configure your development environment.